Henzo238/Henzo238/README.md

-- 👋 Hi, I’m Henzo<br>- 👀 I’m interested in practicing football, learning new things and personal development<br>- 🌱 I’m currently learning how to be a web developer<br>- 💞️ I’m looking to collaborate on projects in order to learn and gain experiences
+- <h1>👋 Hi, I’m Henzo</h1><br>- 👀 I’m interested in practicing football, learning new things and personal development<br>- 🌱 I’m currently learning how to be a web developer<br>- 💞️ I’m looking to collaborate on projects in order to learn and gain experiences

 ## 🌐 Socials: